open-mmlab/mmocr/docs/en/user_guides/config.md

 - `env_cfg` configures the distributed environment, see {external+mmengine:doc}`MMEngine: Runner <tutorials/runner>` for more details.

-- `randomness`: Some settings to make the experiment as reproducible as possible like seed and deterministic. see {external+mmengine:doc}`MMEngine: Runner <tutorials/runner>` for more details.
+- `randomness`: Some settings to make the experiment as reproducible as possible like seed and deterministic.
+See {external+mmengine:doc}`MMEngine: Runner <tutorials/runner>` for more details.

 <div id="hook_config"></div>